necharren/Characterisation_modelling_Ricinus/README.md

   ## BOXPLOTS
 This section compares the climatic conditions occupied by native and invaded populations of *Ricinus communis* using boxplots and basic statistical analyses.

+# Archives used
+## MaxEnt Reports

+It contains two folders: iberica_modelling and native_modelling.
+The outputs for each MaxEnt model referenced in the paper are contained within their respective folders.
+These results are further detailed in the HTML report file.
+Additionally, all spatial raster layers produced by MaxEnt are available in the plots folder; these layers served as the basis for subsequent GIS analyses in QGIS.

+## Vector layers

+It contains five folders: *bio6 layer*, *biomes_horn_africa*, *biomes_iberia*, *intersection_biomes* and *Observations*.
+*bio6 layer* contains the vector layer of areas that do not fall below 4°C referenced in the paper.
+*biomes_horn_africa* contains four vector layers that underpin the biogeographic analyses for northeast Africa: ecoregions_horn subdivides the modelling extent by biome boundaries; nat_biomes_high isolates areas where the MaxEnt model predicts high environmental suitability; nat_biomes_punts repeats the biome subdivision while tallying the number of Ricinus occurrences inside each polygon; and ricino_nat supplies the 574 georeferenced Ricinus communis records.
+*biomes_iberia* applies the same biome-based layers subdivision to the Iberian Peninsula rather than northeast Africa.
+*intersection_biomes* is the vector layer that maps the spatial overlap between the biome classifications used in the northeast-African and Iberian models.
+*Observations* contains: *ric_occs* gathers the global *Ricinus communis* dataset cleaned with the bio6_nofrost mask (GBIF https://doi.org/10.15468/dl.t3cbxd) and its three derivatives: *ric_occs_iberpred* retains only those points that lie inside the Iberian Peninsula model’s prediction zone, *ric_occs_natpred* does the same for the northeast-Africa model, and *ric_occs_overlappred* keeps the subset that falls within the predicted suitable areas of both models.

 If there is any issue, contact with: echarrenlucendonicolas@gmail.com